chuongmep/bim42.github.io/_posts/2015-06-20-revit-categories-and-classification-systems.md

 ![Assemblycode](http://bim42.com/wp-content/uploads/2015/06/Assemblycode.jpg)
 Autodesk provides us with the Uniformat classification, through the UniformatClassifications.txt.
 This tab-separated values text file define the classification structure with four columns:

-<pre>Classification Code - Description - Rank - Revit category Id</pre>
+{% highlight c# %}Classification Code - Description - Rank - Revit category Id{% endhighlight %}

   * The Classification Code is the number associated with each item in a given classification.
 It is linked to the Assembly Code in Revit.
   * The Description is the text associated with each item of the classification.
 Once we add an Assembly Code to a Revit type, this description appears in the Assembly Desciption.